 (3) upon the occurrence of certain specified corporate events as specified in the indenture governing the notes.

 In March 2020, we repurchased $234.4 million in principal of the 2023 Notes for $203.8 million in cash, including accrued interest of $0.6 million.
-We accounted for the repurchase as a debt extinguishment, which resulted 1) a gain of $0.7 million reflected in other expense, net, in our condensed consolidated statement of operations for the three months ended March 31, 2020; 2) a $32.7 million reduction in debt discount, and 3) a $2.7 million reduction to additional paid in capital, net of tax, related to the reacquisition of the equity component in our condensed consolidated balance sheet as of March 31, 2020.
+We accounted for the repurchase as a debt extinguishment, which resulted (1) a gain of $0.7 million reflected in other income (expense), net, in our condensed consolidated statement of operations for the six months ended June 30, 2020; (2) a $32.7 million reduction in debt discount, and (3) a $2.7 million reduction to additional paid in capital, net of tax, related to the reacquisition of the equity component in our condensed consolidated balance sheet as of June 30, 2020.
 After the repurchases, approximately $515.6 million in principal amount of the 2023 Notes remain outstanding.

 Convertible Bond Hedge and Warrant Transactions